Dynatrace/perform-2022-hotday/modernizing-mainframe-monitoring/content/03_Capture_Application_Data_With_CICS_SDK/index.md

 ### Step 5: Define, that a transaction with an exception is treated and marked as "Failure" in Dynatrace
 - Go to your Dynatrace Tenant
 - Go to your CICS service (`Transactions and Services -> HVDACnnn`)
-- Click on the three `...` right to the name of the CICS Service
+- Click on `Edit` right to the name of the CICS Service
 - Select `Edit`

   ![Edit](../../assets/images/Edit.png)